We Asked, You Said, We Did

 We did

-Responses from the consultation will be used to inform detailed proposals which will be reported back to Committee in early 2024.
+Responses from the consultation will be used to inform detailed proposals which will be reported back to Committee towards the end of 2024.
 The reports will include details on costs, timescales and how the Council would proceed with the formal consultation as part of the Traffic Regulation Order process.

 We asked